yahyabenturkia/Gait-Analysis-3D/Readme.md

 ⚠️ **Prerequisite:** EduBot Connection

-Ensure the EduBot is powered on and connected to the same network as your workstation.
+Ensure the EduBot is powered on and connected to your pc via usb cable.